KEO-cls-eedi/specification/doc/clseedi.md

 * [Trusting based on a certificate](clseedi/examples/de.keo-connectivity.clseedi.control.trust_certificate.json)
 * [Trusting based on just an SKI](clseedi/examples/de.keo-connectivity.clseedi.control.trust_ski.json)

 SHIP trust setup usually happens just once, for example during the initial installation of the local devices.
 It is therefore recommended to use this part of the control payload as rarely as possible.

 ## Acknowledgement

-Upon receipt of a `control` message, the local device sends an `ack` message with the information if the `control` message has been accepted or not:
+Upon receipt of a `control` message, the local device sends an `ack` message indicating whether the received message is valid or not:

 ```
 {